 After weight loss, people often find it difficult to maintain their new weight and many regain the weight that they lost.
 Growing evidence suggests that interventions based on acceptance and commitment therapy (ACT) may be more effective than standard treatments for longer-term weight control.

 All participants were asked to complete online questionnaires at the beginning of the study and 6 months later.
-At the end of the study, we compared changes in weight and other outcomes between the two groups.
+At the end of the study, we will look at how participants used the programme and describe changes in weight and other outcomes in the two groups.
 A small sample of participants were also invited to take part in interviews with researchers online or over the telephone to help us learn about their experiences of the interventions.

 Recruitment to the SWiM feasibility study has now finished.
 Many thanks to everyone who contacted us to enquire about participating in this study, and enabled us to reach our recruitment target.